aaronsky/aaronsky/_posts/2016-07-16-summer-bolognese.md

 5. Stir in the tomatoes and simmer on medium heat for 20 minutes, or on low for 2 hours.
 6. Add the parmesan and mix in thoroughly.
 Add salt and pepper to taste, top with parsley, and serve over an al dente pasta.
 I'd recommend a thick noodle like linguine or fettucine.

 I hope you enjoy this!
-Like I mentioned, I'm going to be updating this later with pictures so you'll get to see what this actually ends up looking like.